Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Introduction

-To measure this intermediate uncertainty, existing UQ methods for LLMs are inadequate, as they are often highly complex or struggle to capture the long-term context dependency for auditing reasoning errors.
-For example, multiple sampling-based approaches~\cite{wang2022self, kuhn2023semantic, zhang2024luq, jiang2024graph} are commonly used to assess the consistency across mutiple generated responses by checking whether they produce the same final answer.
-However, intermediate uncertainty estimation may require such comparison for each individual reasoning step, leading to a large number of sampling trials and additional auxiliary LLM judgments~\cite{kuhn2023semantic}.
-Besides, alternative methods~\cite{sriramanan2024llm, li2025entropy} focus on the internal statistics of LLMs, such as token probabilities, entropy, and their variants~\cite{fadeeva2024fact}.
+To measure this intermediate uncertainty, existing UQ methods for LLMs are inadequate, as they can be highly complex or struggle to capture the long-term context dependency for auditing reasoning errors.
+For example, multiple sampling-based approaches~\citep{wang2022self, kuhn2023semantic, jiang2024graph} are commonly used to assess the consistency across multiple generated responses by checking whether they produce the same final answer.
+However, intermediate uncertainty estimation may require such comparison for each individual reasoning step, leading to a large number of sampling trials and additional auxiliary LLM judgments~\citep{kuhn2023semantic, zhang2024luq}.
+Besides, alternative methods~\citep{sriramanan2024llm, li2025entropy, fadeeva2024fact} focus on the internal statistics of LLMs, such as token probabilities, entropy, and their variants.
 These approaches typically assume that tokens with lower generation probabilities indicate higher model uncertainty.
-However, they can be strongly influenced by word frequency in natural language~\cite{fadeeva2024fact}, which limits their ability to reliably reflect the correctness of the underlying reasoning process.
-Moreover, recent studies~\cite{lu2025auditing} demonstrate that such methods also have limited capacity to capture long-range contextual dependencies, making them less effective at detecting problematic steps that arise from incorrect deductions based on earlier context.
+However, they can be strongly influenced by word frequency in natural language~\citep{fadeeva2024fact}, which limits their ability to reliably reflect the correctness of the underlying reasoning process.
+Moreover, recent study~\citep{lu2025auditing} argues that such methods are also insufficient to capture long-range contextual dependencies, making them less effective at detecting problematic deductions based on earlier context.